 Aggressive driving can result in many types of auto accidents, including rear end crashes and loss of control.
 If you’ve been involved in an accident with an aggressive driver, it is important to retain as much evidence as possible.
 File a police report, take photos of any and all damage, and collect contact information from witnesses if possible.

 When others fail to respect fellow drivers and the rules of the road, they should be held accountable.
 If you or someone you love has suffered injuries in accident due to an aggressive driver, the experienced personal injury lawyers at Rechtman & Spevak may be able to help.
-Call our Atlanta office today at 888-522-7798 to schedule a free, no-obligation consultation.
+Call our Atlanta office today to schedule a free, no-obligation consultation.